wangyuefan21/Image-Anomaly-Detection-With-CNN/README.md

 For many object detection models, the model is considered good enough if it can do what a human does.
 What if we could train a model to detect nearly impercetible changes in color and shading?
 We were curious to test how "sharp" an object detction model's vision could get.

 ![That's a wicked lake](images/distorted_lake.png)

+It's easy to see what's going on here.
+We've changed the color in the middle of the lake to bright green, and it's not exactly camouflage.